Gravitational waves from the early universe: Emission of gravitational waves

 How does this perturbation propagate in the background spacetime and how does it affect the background metric \cite{maggiore}?
 To address these questions we expand the Einstein equations around a background metric.
-In this expansion there are typically two small parameters, the amplitude $h$ and $\frac{\lambda_{GW}}{L_b}$ (or $\frac{f_B}{f}$).
+In this expansion, there are typically two small parameters, the amplitude $h$ and $\frac{\lambda_{GW}}{L_b}$ (or $\frac{f_b}{f}$).
 So let us expand $G_{\mn}$ in powers of $h$: \be G_{\mn} = G_{\mn}^{(B)} +G_{\mn}^{(1)} +G_{\mn}^{(2)}+ \dots \ee The term $G^{(B)}$ is related to the background and solely constructed from $\Bar{g}_{\mn}$. $G_{\mn}^{(1)}$ is linear in $h_{\mn}$ and contains only high-frequency modes, while $G_{\mn}^{(2)}$ is quadratic and contains \emph{both} high and low frequencies.
-For instance, consider a quadratic term $h_{\mn}h_{\rho \sigma}$, where $h_{\mn}$ and $h_{\rho \sigma}$ contain a mode with wave-vector $\vec{k}_1$ and $\vec{k}_2$, respectively, with $|\vec{k}_1|, |\vec{k}_2|>>\frac{1}{d}$.
-The high frequency wave vectors can combine such that the sum becomes a low frequency wave vector mode, $|\vec{k}_1 +\vec{k}_2| <<\frac{1}{d}$.
+For instance, consider a quadratic term $h_{\mn}h_{\rho \sigma}$, where $h_{\mn}$ and $h_{\rho \sigma}$ contain a mode with wave-vectors $\vec{k}_1$ and $\vec{k}_2$, respectively, with $|\vec{k}_1|, |\vec{k}_2|>>\frac{1}{d}$.
+The high-frequency wave vectors can be combined such that the sum becomes a low-frequency wave vector mode, $|\vec{k}_1 +\vec{k}_2| <<\frac{1}{d}$.
 In this manner, the Einstein equations can be split into equations for high frequencies and for low frequencies.
-We will focus on the small $\vec{k}$\footnote{$\vec{k}=\frac{2 \pi}{\lambda}=\frac{1}{\lambda_{GW}}$} part of Einstein's equation